 Iglesia de Nuestra Señora del Sagrado Corazón is located along Calle Ayacucho where the tram runs and is between two of the tram line stations: Buenos Aires and Bicentenario.

 The church is located a bit closer to the Bicentenario station.
 In addition, it’s located only about a block from Mercado Del Tranvía.

-An alternate way to get to the church is via a taxi or Uber from your location.
+An alternate way to get to the church is via a taxi from your location.
 The tramline is a major landmark in the city.
 So, you could give the driver the below address and say “Iglesia de Buenos Aires cerca linea tranvía del metro”.